 You might notice that many of these words are katakana and based off of English words.
 As you’ll see in this article, this is very common when it comes to computing related vocabulary.
 This makes learning these words an easier task.

-Next up are the words for turning a computer on and off.
-Whilst you won’t use these words often, they are commonly used when troubleshooting problems with computers, so you need to know them.
+Next up are the Japanese words for turning a computer on and off.
+While you won’t use these words often, they are commonly used when troubleshooting problems with computers, so you need to know them.

 Lastly, let’s learn some general computing terms.
 These are common enough that any adult in Japan should be able to read and understand them, especially those who work with computers.

 One thing to note here is that software can be referred to with two different terms.
 They mean the same thing; one is just an abbreviation of the other.